CorrelAid/pystatis/README.md

 2. Create a new branch by running `git checkout -b <new-branch>` or `git switch -c <new-branch>`.
 If possible, add an issue number to the branch name.
 3. Do your changes.
 4. Delete the cassettes folder under tests to make sure that the tests are loading the latest data from the API.
-5. Run `poetry run pytest tests -s -vv --vcr-record=new_episodes` to see if all existing tests still run through.
-It is important to use `poetry run` to call `pytest` so that `poetry` uses the created virtual environment and not the system's default Python interpreter.
-Alternatively, you can run `poetry shell` to let `poetry` activate the virtual environment for the current session.
-Afterwards, you can run `pytest` as usual without any prefix.
-You can leave the poetry shell with the `exit` command.
+5. Run `uv run pytest tests -sx -vv --vcr-record=new_episodes` to see if all existing tests still run through.
 6. Add new tests depending on your changes.
-7. Run `poetry run pytest tests -s -vv --vcr-record=new_episodes` again to make sure your tests are also passed.
+7. Run `uv run pytest tests -sx -vv --vcr-record=new_episodes` again to make sure your tests are also passed.
 8. Commit your changes.
 This will trigger all pre-commit hooks as defined in `.pre-commit-config.yaml`.
 If any of these pre-hooks fails, your commit is declined and you have to fix the issues first.
 9. Before you create a PR make sure that you have the latest changes from dev.
 Run `git switch dev`, run `git pull`, switch back to your branch with `git switch -` and either do a `git rebase -i dev` or `git merge dev` to get the latest changes in your current working branch.
 Solve all merge conflicts.
 10. Push your final changes.
 11. Create a new PR, always against `dev` as target.

-To learn more about `poetry`, see [Dependency Management With Python Poetry](https://realpython.com/dependency-management-python-poetry/#command-reference) by realpython.com.
+To learn more about `uv`, see the [official uv documentation](https://docs.astral.sh/uv/).

 ### Documentation process

-Documentation can also be built locally by ensuring that [pandoc is installed](https://pandoc.org/installing.html), e.g. via `conda install pandoc`, and then running
+Documentation can also be built locally by ensuring that [pandoc is installed](https://pandoc.org/installing.html), e.g. via `uv pip install pandoc`, and then running

 ```bash
 cd docs && make clean && make html